-The ability to channel, to volitionally suspend the ego or rational mind, to allow direct connection to energy or energy bodies no longer in human form is an innate potential resident in all humans.
+The ability to channel, to volitionally suspend the ego or rational mind, to allow direct connection to energy or energy bodies no longer in human form, is an innate potential resident in all humans.
 This non-rational state allows access to more comprehensive truths and understandings than the boundaries of the rational mind can permit.
 This ability is most often accessed while in a state of trance, but can also be spontaneously achieved with no preconceived effort or intent.

 A clinical term, dissociation denotes the separation of ego awareness or control from other states of potential awareness and experience.
-It is accessed in trauma when the ego is suspended, unable to assimilate the experience.
+It is accessed in trauma when the ego is suspended, unable to assimilate an experience.
 This results in memory loss or fragmentation, which requires recapitulation to access and reassemble the whole self.

 “The royal road to the unconscious.” —Freud

 All people dream.
 All have the capacity to remember dreams once they intend to remember them.
 In classical dream interpretation, dreams are explored and analyzed to discover inner truths previously unavailable to consciousness.
-The key to this wisdom is resonance, an aha moment, where a truth is known and change is now possible.
+The key to such wisdom is resonance, an aha moment, where a truth is known and change is now possible.

-Derived from Native American traditions an individual consciously intends to take on a challenge in a dream, intending and rehearsing a plan prior to sleep.
-In dreaming the dream ego remembers and carries out the plan, which then leads to a fundamental change in waking life.
+Derived from Native American traditions, an individual consciously intends to take on a challenge in a dream, intending and rehearsing a plan prior to sleep.
+In dreaming, the dream ego remembers and carries out the plan, which then leads to a fundamental change in waking life.
 Here the dream world is utilized as a valid playing field for real change.

 Shamans have a vast knowledge and experience of the energy body, essentially an energetic option for consciousness.
 Shamans state that we are, at once, both concrete objects and sheer energy.
 In fact, modern physics now validates this reality.
-Many people experience this energetic state at a traumatic moment, i.e.: I watched myself being operated on from the ceiling.
+Many people experience this energetic state at a traumatic moment, i.e.: “I watched myself being operated on from the ceiling.”
 Out-of-body travel is part of our evolutionary potential, which can be accessed through intent.
 Such exploration allows for travel and experiences that may augment one’s energy and knowledge, aiding in the ability to meet challenges in the realm of everyday life.
 Dreaming is a natural entry point to the energy body and can be cultivated.
-Many times people inadvertently stumble into energy body states in dreaming, which can be frightening if one lacks knowledge of this natural state.
+Many times, people inadvertently stumble into energy body states in dreaming, which can be frightening if one lacks knowledge of this natural state.

 EMDR — Eye Movement Desensitization and Reprocessing

 EMDR caught my attention when I was very focused in the shaman’s world.
-The magical passes for recapitulation included a sweeping breath, incorporating a bilateral head movement as you breath in and out, reliving your past.
+The magical passes for recapitulation included a sweeping breath, incorporating a bilateral head movement as you breathe in and out, reliving your past.
 EMDR employs a similar bilateral stimulation as one encounters the free flow of experience while processing a past trauma.
 This mind body technique accesses a definite inborn human potential for resolution and refreshment also evident in REM sleep, where rapid eye movements and dreaming prepare us for the next day.
 REM deprived sleep for three days creates psychosis.
 EMDR activates this inborn potential for mind body healing in a conscious state.

 Ultimately, everything is energy.
 The life force of an individual, in its purely energetic state, is often called the energy body.
 Once this state is reached, it is possible to separate and travel away from the physical body, which exists in solid form or a very dense energetic state.
 The energy body can be reached in states of heightened awareness, hypnotic trance, and in dreaming.
 At death, one’s entire energetic being is transformed into the energy body.

 The splitting of experience under traumatic impact into manageable components is called fragmentation.
 For example, an experience might be partially or fully visually recalled, yet have no emotional component attached to it.
 Fragmented components remain separated for defensive purposes yet seek reintegration with the whole through associative triggers in everyday life.
-Some components lie dormant for decades and suddenly awaken and intrude in consciousness, apparently signaling the appropriate time for recapitulation and integration.
+Some components lie dormant for decades and suddenly awaken and intrude into consciousness, apparently signaling the appropriate time for recapitulation and integration.

 This is an extraordinary state of direct knowing of the truth, an altered state of awareness, with access to non-rational abilities, such as leaving one’s body while still in the human form.
-This state of awareness is devoid of ego participation or processing, which likely accounts for the absence of memory of the experiences encountered in heightened awareness.
+This state of awareness is devoid of ordinary ego participation or processing, which likely accounts for the absence of memory of the experiences encountered in heightened awareness.
 This state can be reached through intent, hypnosis, in OBE, in dreaming, in meditative trance, and in recapitulation.
 This state is also reached through major onslaughts to the rational mind, such as in traumatic experience.
 These are experiences coveted by shamans since they are the gateway to deeper knowledge, which offers the ability to explore other worlds.

-In the shaman’s world intent is seen as an independent energy which can be accessed through intending it.
+In the shaman’s world, intent is seen as an independent energy which can be accessed through intending it.
 Other spiritual traditions have discovered methods of repetitive prayer or mantras to galvanize energy for an intention.
 All thought generates energy.
-Focused thought can manifest physical change as is evident in hypnosis.
+Focused thought can manifest physical change, as is evident in hypnosis.
 Developing a link to intent, through whatever method, is central to all change.

 Martial Arts, Tensegrity, Yoga

 These are all physical methods to effect change by accessing energy independently of mental processes.
-The marital arts connect to ancient forms or patterns of movement intended to ground, defend, or assert the self.
+The marital arts connect to ancient forms, or patterns of movement, intended to ground, defend, or assert the self.
 Tensegrity utilizes ancient passes, like forms, for different intents, such as dreaming or recapitulation.
 Yoga offers postures, breathing, and meditation to gain deep conscious connection and control of every aspect of the physical self.